openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 ####     Exit and save

-	Note: Where I called to the wifi and a hotspot (phone) at the bottom
+#### 		Note: Where I called to the wifi and a hotspot (phone) at the bottom
-	Note: I do not use “ “
+#### 		Note: I do not use “ “
-	Note: inet is left manual
+#### 		Note: inet is left manual
-	Note: change every line in your original where you see it different here.
+#### 		Note: change every line in your original where you see it different here.
 This is important.

-	Copy and paste the following
+	2. Copy and paste the following

 		reboot

-	Press enter
+	3. Press enter

 ### Configure USB tethering on newer androids [optional]

 You may have noticed that your rig may not usb tether with your newer android phone such as the Galaxy S7.
 That is because it appears there is a change to the NDIS driver interface.
 This should correct your issue:

-		ssh into rig
+	1. ssh into rig

 		sudo -i

-	Copy and paste
+	2. Copy and paste

 		nano /etc/network/interfaces

-	 Press enter
+	3. Press enter

-	Copy all lines at once and paste allow-hotplug eth1
+	4. Copy all lines at once and paste

+		allow-hotplug eth1

 		iface eth1 inet dhcp

 		pre-up ifconfig eth1 hw ether 02:aa:bb:cc:12:02

- 			(NOTE replace with your phones wifi mac address)
+			NOTE: replace 02:aa:bb:cc:12:02 with your phones wifi mac address)

 		reboot

-	For the first time reboot phone
+	5. For the first time reboot phone

-	Plug in cable to phone and rig
+	6. Plug in cable to phone and rig

-	Start usb tether on phone
+	7. Start usb tether on phone

 ### Wif and Hotspot auto restart

-	Log in as pi using ssh
+	1. Log in as pi using ssh

-	Copy and paste the following then press enter sudo -i
+	2. Copy and paste the following then press enter

+		sudo -i

-	Copy and paste the following then press enter cd /usr/local/bin
+	3. Copy and paste the following then press enter

+		cd /usr/local/bin

-			NOTE: if it fails type each line one at a time pressing enter after each cd /usr/
+			NOTE: if it fails type each line one at a time pressing enter after each

+			cd /usr/

 			cd local

 			cd bin

-	Copy and paste the following then press enter nano wifi_reboot.sh
+	4. Copy and paste the following then press enter nano wifi_reboot.sh

-	This will create the file
+#### This will create the file

-	Copy and paste the following into the file (copy and paste all at once)
+	1. Copy and paste the following into the file (copy and paste all at once)

 	#!/bin/bash

 	#The IP for the server you wish to ping (8.8.8.8 is a public Google DNS server)

 	#SERVER=8.8.8.8

 	#Only send two pings, sending output to /dev/null

 		sudo ping -c2 8.8.8.8 > /dev/null

 	#If the return code from ping ($?) is not 0 (meaning there was an error)

 		if [ $? != 0 ]

 			then

 	#Restart the wireless interface

 		/sbin/ifdown 'wlan0'

     		sleep 3

     	/sbin/ifup --force 'wlan0'